Enable text based alternatives for graph display and drawing entry

 Try another version of this question

-Suppose that a store decreases the price of peanut butter from $4.5 to $3.5.
-As a result, quantity demanded increases from 180 to 250.
+Suppose that a store decreases the price of laundry detergent from $4.2 to $3.6.
+As a result, quantity demanded increases from 190 to 240.

 Using the mid-point elasticity approach, calculate price elasticity of demand.